 In addition to the corporations exempt from federal income tax, there shall also be exempt for Kansas income tax purposes, insurance companies, banks, trust companies, savings and loan associations, and any other organizations specifically exempt under the laws of the State of Kansas.
-(National bank associations, banks, trust companies, and savings and loan associations are required to file a Privilege Tax return, Form K-130.
+(National bank associations, banks, trust companies, and savings and loan associations are required to file privilege tax on Kansas Form K-130.
 Insurance companies are subject to a Premium Tax.)